 The Script Console can be found under the Tasks area:

-Inside the Script Console, you can choose whether to run your script on a specific server, or a number of servers by role/environment.
+Inside the Script Console, you can choose whether to run your script on:

 When you run the script, you’ll be taken to the task output page which shows the progress and any output from the script:

 The Script Body tab can be used to see the contents of the script, and you can use the Modify and re-run button in the … overflow menu to change or run the script again.

 However, please consider the security implications of allowing ad-hoc scripts to be executed on your Octopus Server.

 If you want to run ad-hoc tasks on Octopus Cloud, you should make use of dynamic workers or install a Tentacle agent on your own Virtual Machines and register that Tentacle as a worker or deployment target.